 A First Time for Everything

 Six years later, on Dec.
 9, 1979, rookie Eddie Mio recorded the first shutout in Edmonton Oilers’ NHL history, and the first of his first career, in a 3-0 win over the Hartford Whalers.
-This game was also the second of four ever played that saw both Howe and Wayne Gretzky face each other.
+This game was also the second of four ever played, with Howe and Wayne Gretzky facing each other.
 Gretzky scored the 11th goal of his career on this night.

 Ron Sutter scored his first career goal, the game-winner, on Dec.
 9, 1982, to help the Philadelphia Flyers beat the Quebec Nordiques 4-1.
 This marked the first time in league history that five brothers from the same family scored in the NHL.

 On Dec.
 9, 1986, rookie Luc Robitaille scored three goals to lead the Los Angeles Kings to a 7-2 victory over the New York Islanders.
 This was the first of 15 regular-season hat tricks in his career.

 One year later, Robbie Ftorek became the first U.S.-born head coach in Kings’ franchise history, replacing Mike Murphy.
 He lost his coaching debut that night, 2-1, to the New Jersey Devils.

 Gordie Roberts became the first player born in the United States to play 1,000 NHL games on Dec.
 9, 1992, in the Bruins’ 5-2 loss to the Sabres.

 Marian Hossa scored his first career NHL goal on Dec.
 9, 1998, and picked up two assists in the Senators’ 6-5 loss at the Panthers.

 On Dec.
 9, 1978, Glenn Resch became the second goaltender in Islanders history to record 100 victories, joining Billy Smith with a 3-2 win over the Maple Leafs.